Stuuhli/effective-waddle/readme.md

 ## Project structure
 The FastAPI routers live under `src/`, and supporting infrastructure (database, repositories, vector stores, LLM clients) is namespaced under `src/infrastructure`.
-Tests sind in `tests/` zu finden.
-Die Gradio-Oberfläche wird in `src/frontend/gradio_app.py` definiert und beim App-Start unter `/frontend/login` eingebunden.

-## Troubleshooting
-- Verify the API can reach PostgreSQL using the DSN printed in the startup logs.
-- Ensure Alembic migrations ran successfully before creating users or ingestion jobs.
-- When optional dependencies (Milvus, GraphRAG, Ollama) are unavailable, the code falls back to safe placeholders; enable them incrementally and update `.env` accordingly.

-localhost/docs

-{
-  "email": "admin@test.de",
-  "password": "administrator",
-  "full_name": "administrator"
-}
+Tests can be found in `tests/`.
+The UI is defined under `src/frontend`.